anna-filou/LGBTmyths.com/_myths/recruit.md

 layout: myth
 type: Myth
 title: Because gay people cannot procreate, they’ll be wiped out if they don’t “recruit” / turn kids gay.
 short: LGBT people have always existed throughout history.
 A certain percentage of kids born is statistically bound to be LGBT.
-Thus, there’s no need to “turn” anyone, even if such a thing was possible.
+Thus, there’s no need to “turn” anyone, even it were possible.
 tags: kids
 order: 3
 ---